 You can read more about the conditions for residence under the EU regulations at newtodenmark.dk/EU-residence.
 In which EU country did you both reside?

 During which period did your Danish family member reside in this EU country?
 Specify the exact period.

 During which period did you reside in this EU country with your Danish family member?
 Specify the exact period.
-Which type of residence do/did you both have in this EU country? ☐ Rented housing ☐ Other (specify which type): ☐ Owner-occupied house ☐ Sublease What were your Danish family member's grounds for residence in the other EU country? ☐ Employee at a company in the other EU country Which position?
+Which type of residence do/did you both have in this EU country? ☐ Owner-occupied house ☐ Rented housing ☐ Sublease ☐ Other (specify which type): What were your Danish family member's grounds for residence in the other EU country? ☐ Employee at a company in the other EU country Which position?
 Number of working hours per week: Period of employment (specify the exact period): ☐ Self-employed person in the other EU country What is the name of the company?
-During which period has he/she been running the company?
-Person with sufficient funds How did he/she support himself/herself (e.g. by working in Denmark)? ☐ Student Which educational programme and educational institution in the other EU country?
+During which period has he/she been running the company? ☐ Person with sufficient funds How did he/she support himself/herself (e.g. by working in Denmark)? ☐ Student Which educational programme and educational institution in the other EU country?
 During which period did he/she study? ☐ Posted worker for a Danish company Which company in Denmark was he/she posted on behalf of?
-During which period was he/she posted?
-Other grounds for residence (e.g. the right to permanent residence)

-Which grounds for residence did your Danish family member have (besides the ones listed above)?
+During which period was he/she posted? \square Other grounds for residence (e.g. the right to permanent residence) Which grounds for residence did your Danish family member have (besides the ones listed above)?
+You can read more about these grounds for residence at newtodenmark.dk/EU-residence .
+Have you both returned to Denmark?
+Yes No If yes , please provide us with the following information: When did you both return to Denmark? (day, month, year) Did you have a residence permit in the other EU country?
+Did you both enter Denmark at the same time? \square Yes \square No If \mathbf{no} , why not?
+Did the children, who are applying for family reunification at the same time as you, enter Denmark with you both?
+Yes No If no , which of the children and why not?